-Dear St. Robert School Parents/Guardians:
+Dear (Name of School) School Parents/Guardians:

 The health and safety of our students and staff are our top priority.
 This letter is to inform you that an individual at (Name of School) School has tested positive for COVID-19.
 The last date of known exposure at the school was [date].